dfinity/motoko/design/IDL.md

 ```
 <nat> ::= (0..9)(_?
 0..9)* | 0x(0..9|a..f|A..F)(_?
 0..9|a..f|A..F)*
 ```
-No id may occur twice in the same record type.
+An id value must be smaller than 2^32 and no id may occur twice in the same record type.

 ##### Shorthand: Symbolic Field Ids